 Effects of a devaluation

 2. Imports more expensive.
 A devaluation means imports, such as petrol, food and raw materials will become more expensive.
 This will reduce the demand for imports.
-It may also encourage British tourists to take a holiday in the UK, rather than US – which now appears more expensive.
+It may also encourage British tourists to take a holiday in the UK, rather than the US – which now appears more expensive.

 3. Increased aggregate demand (AD).
 A devaluation could cause higher economic growth.
 Part of AD is (X-M) therefore higher exports and lower imports should increase AD (assuming demand is relatively elastic).
 In normal circumstances, higher AD is likely to cause higher real GDP and inflation.

 4. Inflation is likely to occur following a devaluation because: